MicrosoftDocs/sql-docs/docs/t-sql/queries/predict-transact-sql.md

 ::: moniker range="=azuresqldb-mi-current"
 The `MODEL` parameter is used to specify the model used for scoring or prediction.
 The model is specified as a variable or a literal or a scalar expression.

-In Azure SQL Managed Instance, `PREDICT` supports models in [Open Neural Network Exchange (ONNX)](https://onnx.ai/get-started.html) format or models trained using the [RevoScaleR](../../machine-learning/r/ref-r-revoscaler.md) and [revoscalepy](../../machine-learning/python/ref-py-revoscalepy.md) packages.
+In Azure SQL Managed Instance (In preview), `PREDICT` supports models in [Open Neural Network Exchange (ONNX)](https://onnx.ai/get-started.html) format or models trained using the [RevoScaleR](../../machine-learning/r/ref-r-revoscaler.md) and [revoscalepy](../../machine-learning/python/ref-py-revoscalepy.md) packages.
 ::: moniker-end

 ::: moniker range=">=azure-sqldw-latest"